-The base amount shall be determined by the [] Committee annually, taking into consideration the University's Student Capitation.
-The base amount is at the discretion of the [] Committee and shall be allocated annually.
+The base amount shall be determined by the president annually, taking into consideration the University's Student Capitation, the upcoming plan for the year in terms of new purchases that the photosoc will need to buy.
+The base amount is at the discretion of the Photographic Committee and shall be allocated annually.